-Jurisdiction of initial training Number of applicants who sought external review or appeal Number of decisions changed following external review or appeal Other provinces and territories Other International 0 0 0
+Jurisdiction of initial training Number of applicants who sought external review or appeal Number of decisions changed following external review or appeal Ontario 0 0

 Issues raised in reviews and appeals can point to challenges in the registration process.
 The table below summarizes top issues or reasons that applicants raised during these appeal proceedings.